bharatbhagaur/BridgeLabz-Training/README.md

   - try-catch-finally blocks
   - How to create custom exceptions

+---

-###🗓️ Day-7 : 9-Jan-2026
+### 🗓️ Day-7 : 9-Jan-2026
-- 🧩 Revised the topics of the week.
+🧩 Revised the topics of the week.
-- 🧩 Learned more about exceptions and generic classes in java.
+🧩 Learned more about exceptions and generic classes in Java.

+---

-##🗓️ Week-5 : JAVA COLLECTIONS ANS STREAMS
+## 🗓️ Week-5 : JAVA COLLECTIONS AND STREAMS

-###🗓️ Day-1 : 12-Jan-2026
+### 🗓️ Day-1 : 12-Jan-2026
-- 🧩 Learned about regex and junit testing.
+🧩 Learned about Regex and JUnit testing.
-- 🧩 setup files for junit
+🧩 Setup files for JUnit.

+---